Get to know

 What is the best way to finish your day?
 Do you have a favorite fish recipe?

-If I'm fishing close to home, I'll spend the time cleaning the boat and cranking up the music while dinner cooks.
-That may seem simple but sitting in my boat organizing tackle and cleaning it up is one of my favorite pastimes!
+Sometimes at the end of the day, I'll spend the time cleaning the boat and cranking up the music while dinner cooks.
+That may seem simple but sitting in my boat organizing tackle and cleaning it up is just so relaxing!
 I get a lot of satisfaction out of it.

-My favorite method is to coat the fillets in Pearl Milling Company pancake mix, season with salt and pepper, fry, and then sprinkle with Franks hot sauce!
+My favorite method is to coat the fillets in pancake mix, season with salt and pepper, fry, and then sprinkle with Franks hot sauce!

 What advice would you have for someone who is just starting to discover the passion of fishing?